lyteword/chspurgeon-tod/volume-4/psalm-98.md

 **Verse 2.** Salvation's glory.

-1\.It is divine—"his salvation."
+1\.
+It is divine—"his salvation."

-2\.It is consistent with justice—"his righteousness."
+2\.
+It is consistent with justice—"his righteousness."

-3\.It is plain and simple—"openly showed."
+3\.
+It is plain and simple—"openly showed."

-4\.It is meant for all sorts of men—"heathen."
+4\.
+It is meant for all sorts of men—"heathen."

 **Verse 3.** (*first clause* ).
 The Lord's memory of his covenant.
 Times in which he seems to forget it; ways in which even in those times he proves his faithfulness; great deeds of grace by which at other times he shows his memory of his promises; and reasons why he must ever be mindful of his covenant.

 **Verse 3.** (*last clause* ). *All the ends of the earth.*

-1\.Literally.
+1\.
+Literally.
 Missionaries have visited every land.

-2\.Spiritually.
+2\.
+Spiritually.
 Men ready to despair, to perish.

-3\.Prophetically.
-Dwell on the grand promises concerning the future, and the triumphs of the church. *E.G.G.*
+3\.
+Prophetically.
+Dwell on the grand promises concerning the future, and the triumphs of the church. *E. G. G.*

 **Verse 3.** *All the ends of the earth have seen,* &c.

-1\.The greatest foreigners have seen it; many have "come from the east and the west; "Greeks, Peter's hearers, the Eunuch, Greenlanders, South Sea Islanders, Negroes, Red Indians, &c., &c.
+1\.
+The greatest foreigners have seen it; many have "come from the east and the west; "Greeks, Peter's hearers, the Eunuch, Greenlanders, South Sea Islanders, Negroes, Red Indians, &c., &c.

-2\.The ripest saints have seen it; they are at the light end of the earth, stepping out of the wilderness into Canaan, &c.
+2\.
+The ripest saints have seen it; they are at the light end of the earth, stepping out of the wilderness into Canaan, &c.

-3\.The vilest sinners have seen it; those who have wandered so far that they could get no farther without stepping into hell.
+3\.
+The vilest sinners have seen it; those who have wandered so far that they could get no farther without stepping into hell.
 The dying thief.
 The woman who was a sinner.
 Those whom Whitefield called "the devil's castaways." *W. J.*

 **Verse 4.** The right use of noise.